 - System must run 24 hours per day, so power outages or pump failures could cause plant death

-- Growing fruiting plants even in a modified NFT system depletes nutrients very quickly, requiring near constant monitoring
+- Growing fruiting plants even in a modified Nutrient Film Technique system depletes nutrients very quickly, requiring near constant monitoring